 Welcome!
 I am an Assistant Professor in the Department of Political Science at the University of Colorado Boulder.
 I received my Ph.D in Political Science from Texas A&M University in 2017.

-I specialize in political economy, methodology, and distributive politics.
+I specialize in political economy and methodology.
 My current research interests focus on the manipulation of budgets during elections, approaches to modeling compositional data (e.g., budgets or party vote support), and developing and implementing models for time series and cross-sectional time series data.

-On this website you can find my CV, links to some of my current work, a variety of downloads for both Stata and R, and course materials.
+On this website you can find my CV, links to my work, software, a variety of downloads for both Stata and R, and course materials.
 You can also contact me or check out my Google Scholar page.

 Funk, Kendall D. and Andrew Q. Philips.
-2018.
+2019.
 "Gendered budgeting: Women chief executives and budget allocations in local governments."
-Political Research Quarterly: 1-15.
+Political Research Quarterly 72(1): 19-33.

 One potential consequence of increasing women's numeric representation is that women elected officials will behave differently than their men counterparts and improve women's substantive representation.
 This study examines whether electing women to local offices changes how local government expenditures are allocated in ways that benefit women.
 Using compositional expenditure data from more than 5,400 Brazilian municipalities over eight years, we find significant differences in the ways men and women mayors allocate government expenditures.
 Our findings indicate that women mayors spend more on traditionally feminine issues, and less on traditionally masculine issues, relative to men mayors.
 In regard to specific policy areas, we find that women spend more on women's issues, including education, health care, and social assistance, and less on masculine issues, including transportation and urban development, relative to men mayors.
 We further find that women's legislative representation significantly influences the allocation of expenditures as a larger percentage of women councilors increases spending on traditionally feminine issues, as well as education, health care, and social assistance, relative to other policy issues.
 These findings indicate that women local elected officials improve women's substantive representation by allocating a larger percentage of expenditures to issues that have historically and continue to concern women in Brazil.